-Our project in 2020 was to produce some Interpretation Boards covering the history and people of the village and walks in the parish, backed up by a website providing more detailed information.
+Our original project in 2020 had been to produce a set of interpretation boards covering the history and people of the village and walks in the parish, backed up by a website providing more detailed information.
 It was intended to be a resource for residents and visitors and kicked off with a very successful launch event in the Village Hall on 9 February 2020.
+See pictures here.

 Another project that spun out at this time was one which would keep up the tradition started in the 1930s by rector James Wimbush who photographed all his parishioners and which we continued at the Millennium when we photographed everyone in the civil parish.
 Starting in Terrington in the first instance, we’ve now begun a photographic record of the buildings themselves, as seen from the public highway (or nearer, with the occupants’ consent).
 It will give people in years to come an idea of what Terrington looked like in 2020, something we don’t systematically have for years gone by.
 The idea is to make these photos available in due course.